 The “No more logic” Solution

-Since I offered this post as the “Simplest Sine Wave Generator”, I feel compelled to provide the following solution:
+Since I offered this post as the “Simplest Sine Wave Generator”, I feel compelled to provide the following even simpler solution:

 If you don’t want to use any more logic than your phase generator requires, then just output the top bit of the phase accumulator.
 That’ll give you a square wave at the frequency you want — with 0.02Hz precision.